edge-ml/Arduino_BHY2/README.md

 6. Add the downloaded .zip file as a library to the Arduino IDE: `Sketch => Include Library => Add .ZIP library`.
 7. Open the edge-ml firmware by clicking: `Files => Examples => Edge_ML => App`.
 8. Install the ArduinoBLE library by clicking `Sketch => Add Library => Manage Libraries` and search for `ArduinoBLE by Arduino`.
 Then hit install.
 9. Upload the firmware to your Nicla by clicking the right facing arrow in the top menu bar.
-This will compile the firmware and upload to your Nicla.
+This will compile the firmware and upload to your Nicla. **This may take a while.**
 10. You are now ready to connect to your Nicla from the edge-ml website